 The Academy of General Dentistry (AGD) recommends a thorough & professional cleaning every 6 months to improve your oral health, though some patients may need cleanings more often if they are prone to decay or have a history of gum disease.
 Remember, the sooner your dentist learns about an issue, the less painful it will be to fix it.
 By understanding what’s going on in advance, you’ll feel more at ease — and maybe even look forward to these appointments.

 If you want your dental health to be in excellent condition, dental cleaning is very essential.
 If you don’t go for regular dental cleaning then you are putting yourself at risk for cavities, gum disease, and tooth loss, poor oral care can also negatively affect your overall health.
 Your risk of experiencing cardiovascular disease, dementia, Alzheimer’s disease, respiratory infections, and diabetic complications all increase when you don’t take good care of your teeth and gums.
 However, regularly going for dental cleaning does not mean that you will have good oral health.
 You will have to maintain excellent regular hygiene too.
 They both together help you to maintain good oral health.

-During your visit to the office of Dr. Mohamed Ali, we will make you completely comfortable.
+During your visit to the office of Dr. Mohamed Ali, San Francisco, we will make you completely comfortable.
 The billing experts will check your insurance benefits and present a complete treatment plan with the financial arrangements.
 We accept all major dental and medical PPO insurance plans.
 We also have an in-office Plan For Health for those who don’t have insurance.
 Additionally, we have partnered with various financial institutions like Care Credit, The Lending Club, Healthcare Finance Solutions to make your treatment extremely affordable.
 We will be happy to answer all your questions.
 So just sit, relax, and get your dental cleaning without any worry.
 To schedule your free consultation, call us at 415.391.7751.